 Cilantro is an optional ingredient because it’s not something I always have.
 But I do always have lime juice.
 And I love when I can make something delicious with ingredients I have on hand.
 In a pinch you could even use lemon juice.
 You might not even be able to tell the difference.

-Cooking with kids?
+Making guacamole with kids?

 Can I Buy Store Bought Guacamole?

 Sure, store bought guacamole is convenient.
 And yes it is nice when you don’t have to wait on your avocados to ripen.

 But did you know you can freeze guacamole?
 Yep.
 Buy avocados when they’re on sale and freeze them for later!
 I’m all about finding grocery deals these days, ever since I took this awesome budget course.
 Erin’s motto is: “Never buy anything at full price”.
 Sounds great, right?
 Get 20% off her course with the code STB20.